OlivierSohn/hamazed/README.md

 # Backlog

+- ship is destroyed if touched by a number
+- laser has limited reach
 - laser shoots only the first thing
 - handle repeated keys by not making the game fast forward
 - the balls that go faster should be drawn more frequently